aradinka/aradinka.github.io/content/decision-tree.md

 # What is decision tree?

+> A decision tree is a tree-shaped model guiding us in **which order to check the features of an object**, to **output its discrete or continuous label**.

 > a type of supervised learning algorithm that **can be used in classification as well as regressor problems**

 > works on an if-then statement, tries to solve a problem by using tree representation (node and leaf)